 In the latter half of 2021, we saw the U.S. government continuing to provide additional details about the vaccination mandates that apply to employers.
 Once the confusion and controversy subside, we’ll likely hear more from OSHA, the CMS, and state and local governments about enforcement.

-Ultimately, with many across the healthcare industry under the impression that the government needs to make up for lost time, we anticipate greater enforcement on hot-button areas such as privacy right of access, emergency management, employee safety, price transparency, utilisation management, surprise billing and provider arrangements.
+Ultimately, with many across the healthcare industry under the impression that the government needs to make up for lost time, we anticipate greater enforcement on hot-button areas such as privacy right of access, emergency management, employee safety, price transparency, utilization management, surprise billing and provider arrangements.
 Also, accreditation bodies have resumed unannounced surveys and are focusing on medical devices, infection control, emergency management and business continuity.
 Further, we expect to see a rise in Corporate Integrity Agreements.
-In the end, self-auditing, regulatory readiness and maintaining effective compliance programmes will be paramount and prove invaluable when (not if) the government comes knocking.
-Healthcare organisations that continue to use innovative approaches around digitisation, analytics, artificial intelligence (AI) and automation for compliance efficiencies will be ahead of the game.
+In the end, self-auditing, regulatory readiness and maintaining effective compliance programs will be paramount and prove invaluable when (not if) the government comes knocking.
+Healthcare organizations that continue to use innovative approaches around digitization, analytics, artificial intelligence (AI) and automation for compliance efficiencies will be ahead of the game.

 Merger and acquisition activity (M&A) also affects workplace culture.
 Many companies focus on the growth potential of M&A while overlooking the risks to their culture.
 If not properly addressed upfront, M&As can pose significant risks for employers, including culture clash, insecurity due to lack of communication and transparency, and inadequate preparation for the inclusion and retention of core staffing and top talent.
 When cultures clash, employees feel isolated and unsupported — unsure about their future with the company.
 Employers need to anticipate these risks and plan for M&A deals to be successful.
 That includes providing a clear direction to ensure a successful merger of company climates and culture.